top of page

-Then he found the Ouija board.
+Then he unfortunately found a Ouija board.

 “Emma,” he whispered, his voice cracking.
 “Are you there?”